Marcus Minucius Felix

 Marcus Minucius Felix (died c.
-250 AD in Rome) was one of the earliest of the Latin apologists for Christianity.
+AD 250 in Rome) was a Roman legal practitioner and one of the earliest Latin apologists for Christianity.

+Biography

 Nothing is known of his personal history, and even the date at which he wrote can be only approximately ascertained as between AD 150 and 270.
+The name of Marcus Minucius Felix indicates his association with the gens Minucia.

+Causidicus

+Minucius held the title causidicus as a legal practitioner.
+A causidicus (literally "case-speaker") was a courtroom advocate whose primary job was to deliver oral arguments before a judge or tribunal.
+Roman law mandated a sharp division of labor.
+The iurisconsultus (jurist) provided the theoretical legal framework and opinions, while the causidicus provided the rhetoric and performance.
+By AD 200, the term often carried a slightly derogatory or "working-class" connotation compared to the title of advocatus.
+While an advocatus was seen as a distinguished friend or patron, the causidicus was viewed as a paid professional — a "hired tongue."
+Despite the low social status assigned by the elite, they were the backbone of the legal system.
+By this period, Cincian Law (which originally banned legal fees) was largely bypassed; causidici operated for profit, though fees were legally capped.

 Jerome's De Viris Illustribus No. 58 speaks of him as "Romae insignis causidicus" [one of Rome's notable solicitors], but in that he is probably only improving on the expression of Lactantius who speaks of him as "non ignobilis inter causidicos loci" [not unknown among solicitors of the place].

-Octavius
+Writings: Octavius

-He is now known only for his Octavius, a dialogue on Christianity between the pagan Caecilius Natalis and the Christian Octavius Januarius.
+He is known for his Octavius, a dialogue on Christianity between the pagan Caecilius Natalis and the Christian Octavius Januarius.
 Written for educated non-Christians, the arguments are borrowed chiefly from Cicero, especially his De natura deorum ("Concerning the Nature of the Gods"), and Christian material, mainly from the Greek Apologists.

-The Octavius is admittedly earlier than Cyprian's Quod idola dei non-sint, which borrows from it; how much earlier can be determined only by settling the relation in which it stands to Tertullian's Apologeticum.
+The Octavius is earlier than Cyprian's Quod idola dei non-sint, which borrows from it; how much earlier can be determined only by settling its relation to Tertullian's Apologeticum.

 The name Caecilius Natalis contains the nomen Caecilius and cognomen Natalis, which may refer to the gens Caecilia, a plebeian family at Rome.
 The name Octavius Januarius, on the other hand, contains the nomen Octavius and cognomen Januarius, which may refer to the gens Octavia – the family name of Emperor Augustus.

-Minucia Gens

-The name of Marcus Minucius Felix indicates his association with the gens Minucia.